W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ::: details Expanded
 Knowing is not open to interpretation.
-²You may try to ‘interpret’ meaning, but this [trying to interpret meaning] is always open to error because it [trying to intrepret meaning] refers to the *perception* of meaning.
+²You may try to “interpret’ meaning, but this [trying to interpret meaning] is always open to error because it [trying to intrepret meaning] refers to the *perception* of meaning.
 ³Such incongruities [between meaning and perception of meaning] are the result of attempts to regard yourself as separated and unseparated at the same time.
 ⁴It is impossible to make so fundamental a confusion without increasing your overall confusion still further.
 ⁵Your mind may have become very ingenious, but as always happens when method and content are separated, it [your mind’s ingeniousness] is utilised in a futile attempt to escape from an inescapable impasse.